-During an outbreak of GI infection, special consideration must be given to the cleaning of areas contaminated from either a vomiting or fecal accident.
-The area should be cordoned off, to prevent other patients/residents/clients from unintentional exposure, and cleaned immediately.^[10, 14, 47] Failing to immediately clean contaminated areas may contribute to rapid spread and continuation of the
+During an outbreak of GI infection, special consideration must be given to the cleaning of areas contaminated with either vomit or fecal matter.
+The area should be cordoned off, to prevent other patients/residents/clients from unintentional exposure, and cleaned immediately.
+[10, 14, 47] Failing to immediately clean contaminated areas may contribute to rapid spread and continuation of the outbreak.
+For a detailed procedure for cleaning up excrement, see Appendix 8.